pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 |    RC/RU/RM   |                                   |      RS       |
 |               |                                   |               |
 +---------------+                                   +---------------+
-          Figure 3:  SCIM  Flow and Entities map
+          Figure 2:  SCIM  Flow and Entities map
 ~~~~~~~~

- 1. SSO trigger that creates the user and might create a couple of most well know RA ( Resource Attributes) of a RO (Resource Objects)
+ 1. SSO trigger that creates the user and might create some RA (Resource Attributes) of a RO (Resource Object)
  1. SCIM actions that will complement the attributes created before with an SSO JIT with additional RA (Resource Attributes) of the RO (Resource Objects) created before.
-This use case combines the SCIM protocol with other protocols used for Single Sign-On, specially in the use case of JIT (Just in time Provision), addressing the limitation of JIT.
+This use case combines the SCIM protocol with other protocols used for Single Sign-On, specially in the use case of JIT (Just in time Provision), specially useful with protocols like SAML that is limit by the number of characters in the URL.

 ### SCIM Actions
 The SCIM protocol defines interactions between two standardized parties that conform to HTTP RESTful conventions.
 The protocol enables CRUD operations by corresponding those activities to HTTP verbs such as POST, PUT, GET, DELETE etc.  The protocol itself doesn't assume a direction of data flow, and use cases discussed in section 3 can be accomplished by entities in either protocol role.